CORPORATE, PARTNERSHIP & NON-PROFIT TAX TIME INSTRUCTIONS

 To protect your confidentiality and to give you a handy way to share documents and files safely, you may upload your tax records to your client portal.
 Unlike email, this method of file-sharing and storage is highly secure and password-protected.

 To access your portal, login under Client Access at www.accountabilityservices.com.
-You will be transferred immediately to your portal.
+Go to Client Portal > Login.

 It’s quick and easy to upload your documents: